 FOR IMMEDIATE RELEASE

-About Independence Gardens: Independence Gardens is a 501c3, parent-led organization whose mission is to connect kids with food through actionable, impactful school nutrition programs that provides school and communities access to fresh food.
-We are committed to partnering with organizations in developing and implementing experiential edible gardening programs that will provide every student an engaging, meaningful and transformative educational experience.
+About Independence Gardens: Independence Gardens is a 501c3, parent-led organization committed to partnering with schools in developing and implementing experiential edible gardening programs that will provide every student an engaging, meaningful and transformative educational experience.
 This uninhibited learning will be accomplished through working partnerships with our community and schools, aiding in implementation of curriculum that address sustainable and ecological gardening practices, and provide an avenue for students to develop life skills in areas such as nutrition, leadership, and decision making. www.independencegardens.org

 Contact: Chonnie Richey, Founder, Independence Gardens